Skip to main content

 When OpenXR begins starting, the main thread is blocked for a short period of time.
 It is recommended to display UI elements signaling that OpenXR is starting, and for these elements to show a confirmation state upon completion of loading.

-• Auto Manage XR Camera: When enabled, the game objects containing the AR Session and AR Session Origin are enabled and disabled as needed when OpenXR starts or stops.
+• Auto Manage XR Camera: When enabled, the game objects containing the AR Session and XR Origin are enabled and disabled as needed when OpenXR starts or stops.

 tip